theheking/intro-to-r/content/1_setup_rstudio.md

 # Layout of RStudio and Interacting with R
 ![layout](../photos/layout.png)
 Parts of the RStudio

+-  Folder setup, Plots, Packages, Help and more <b> Blue </b>
+    - Let's save the Rscript we have been writing into.
+Please select `File --> Save` and enter in a suitable name for your Rscript.
+    - You should see this is now be available in the folder.
+    - We will explore the other tabs in this corner in the next sections.

 - Interpreter/Console is where R is actually running <b> Dark purple </b>
     - Work in here interactively.
     - Let's first try and run our first line of code into our console.
 I will explain more about this in a bit.